 Kate Williams was raised in Atlanta with an eager appetite.
 She spent two years as a test cook at America’s Test Kitchen before moving out to Berkeley to write, eat, and escape the winter.
 She currently writes for Serious Eats and The Oxford American, in addition to her work at Berkeleyside NOSH.

 Scarlet City Espresso brings a sci-fi vibe to Emeryville (05.20/14)

 Kilovolt Coffee: A new caffeine jolt in West Oakland (05.06.14)

 Supersonic Coffee to open on Berkeley’s Fifth Street (04.25.14)

 Blue Bottle Coffee opens in historic Oakland building (02.07.14)

 At a glance: Black Spring Coffee Company in Oakland (10.30.13)

-Nosh will soon launch Nosh Weekly, a free weekly email that will keep you bang up-to-date on all the delicious food, drink and restaurant news in the East Bay.
-Want to be one of the first to receive it?
+Want to keep up-to-date on all the food, drink and restaurant news in the East Bay?
+Subscribe to NOSH Weekly, the free weekly email packed with delicious news.
 Simply sign up here.